 - Again, we will use an example to illustrate: you bought your house many years ago for $50,000, but it is now worth $150,000.
 YOUR tax basis for the house is still $50,000 – regardless of the present fair market value.
 If you transfer the house to a beneficiary while you are still living, you will also transfer the $50,000 tax basis – meaning if they later sell the house for its fair market value of $150,000, they will have to pay the capital-gains taxes on the $100,000 increase in value.
 Not a good outcome for your beneficiaries as you basically gave a good portion of the value to the government in the form of unnecessary taxes.

 - However, if you had placed the home into a Medicaid Asset Protection Trust and waited to transfer the property upon your passing, the beneficiary will receive the house with a “step-up” in tax basis – meaning that it’s tax basis will be upgraded to the fair-market value at the time of your passing ($150,000 in this scenario).
 Now if they later decide to sell the property for its fair market value of $150,000, they will have the new tax basis of $150,000 so will not pay capital-gains taxes on the sale.
 A good outcome for your beneficiaries.

 SCENARIO 3: You are 1) single, or your spouse passed away before you, 2) you own your home, 3) do not have a Medicaid Asset Protection Trust, 4) now need long-term care, and 5) did not transfer your home to beneficiaries:

-- REMEMBER, the average monthly cost of long-term care in MN is $7,361, and you will not be eligible for Medicaid until you reduce your assets to below $3,000.
+- REMEMBER, the 2016 average monthly cost of long-term care in MN was $7,361, and you will not be eligible for Medicaid until you reduce your assets to below $3,000.